-Some of the rights and benefits given to employees and not to contract workers include higher wages, benefits such as medical plans, 401k plans, stock and savings plans, retirement plans, tuition reimbursement, disability insurance plans, employee assistance programs, vacation time, holiday pay, paid sick time, and various perks such as access to club savings, and product discounts.
+Some of the rights and benefits given to employees and not to contract workers include higher wages, benefits such as medical plans, 401k plans, stock and savings plans, retirement plans, tuition reimbursement, disability insurance plans, employee assistance programs, vacation time, holiday pay, paid sick time, and various perks such as access to club savings and product discounts.
 The chief advantage that employers gain with contract workers is that of cost savings.
-While some contract workers, especially consultants, may secure a higher rate of pay than a regular employee, the fully loaded cost including fringe benefits is generally less than that of a full-time employee.
+Although some contract workers, especially consultants, may secure a higher rate of pay than a regular employee, the fully loaded cost including fringe benefits is generally less than that of a full-time employee.
 When the employee is a contract worker through an outside agency, the agency also assumes the cost of workers' compensation insurance and unemployment insurance for the temporary or contract worker, which results in less liability and cost savings to the employer.
-Additionally, the employer can employ the contract workers for any period of time and then release them when they no longer have the need for their services, or are not happy with their work.
+Additionally, the employer can employ the contract workers for any period of time and then release them when the company no longer has the need for their services, or is not happy with their work.
 Employers feel less of an obligation to contract workers than they do to their employees, so they are much less reticent to relieve them from the duties they were hired to perform.
-A contract worker would have a claim that they are really an employee and not a contract worker if they have been on a long-term assignment (many companies use the rule of 1000 hours of service) and as a result of a ruling in the infamous Microsoft case, become eligible for benefits.
+Contract workers would have a claim that they are really employees and not contract workers if they have been on a long-term assignment (many companies use the rule of 1,000 hours of service), and, as a result of a ruling in the infamous Microsoft case, become eligible for benefits.